Did you know the average number of devices being used on a daily basis by students and staff alike is around 3.5?

 It’s not easy to successfully navigate, however, a critical place to start is by ensuring that your school’s wireless network has been properly designed and deployed to solve these challenges, not make them worse.

-These older school wifi networks weren’t designed for capacity, and surely were not optimized for mobile devices.
-These two challenges will impact your wifi performance in major ways, causing reliability issues, slow connections and ultimately a more than frustrating user experience.
+These older school wireless networks weren’t designed for capacity, and surely were not optimized for mobile devices.
+These two challenges will impact your network performance in major ways, causing reliability issues, slow connections and ultimately a more than frustrating user experience.

 BYOD is one of the biggest trends for K-12 schools, and it has been for quite some time now.
 However, this doesn’t mean it’s any easier to correctly support.
 How do you manage and control devices that the school doesn’t own?